-811 SW Sixth Avenue Portland, OR 97204
+811 SW 6th Avenue Portland, OR 97204

-March 21, 2012, beginning at 4 p.m.
+March 22, 2012, beginning at 4 p.m.

-DEQ convened the rulemaking hearing on the proposed rulemaking referenced above at 4:12 p.m. and closed it at 4:30 p.m.
-No members of the public attended the hearing.
+DEQ convened the hearing at 4:12 p.m. and closed it at 4:30 p.m.
+No members of the public attended.

 Due to technical difficulties with the digital recorder, the portion of the recording that opened the hearing was lost.
 The remainder of the recording, which states that no one attended and adjourning the hearing, has been preserved for the rulemaking record.